Why these are ridiculous

 Thirdly, the only type of repellent worth looking at is one that repels through odour and/or visual signals which would then stop the browser from biting and damaging the plant in the first place.
 If it smells decaying fat and/or oxidising protein that then triggers a flight response as it suggests a predator has killed something close-by.
 Topical repellents are the better solution.
 If your dinner smelled rotten you wouldn't eat it would you?

 BANGBANG is decaying animal protein so it gives off a sulphurous smell as it oxidises.
-The fat in FATBANG also gives an offensive odour plus the sight and texture of the fat does the rest.
+The fat in FATBANG and GREASEBANG also omits an offensive odour plus the sight and texture of the fat does the rest.
+Systemic sprays are absurd and do nothing except rip people off!